positiveway/ControllerGo/README.md

-## Supported controllers
- - PlayStation Dualshock
- - Xbox

 ## Functionality
  - Mouse and scrolling emulation
  - Typing with sticks
  - Custom layouts for commands and typing
- - Ability to assign different actions depending on key was held or pressed
+ - Different actions for holding and shortly pressing a key
  - Remmaping of any key or trigger

+## Supported controllers
+ - PlayStation Dualshock
+ - Xbox

 ## Supported OS
  - Linux (Works on **Wayland**, requires **sudo**)